Heroin Addiction | Signs, Symptoms & Effects

 Psychological signs

-Heroin addiction severely affects a person’s mental health.
+Heroin abuse severely affects a person’s mental health.
 Signs include:

 • Being unable to stop thinking about heroin